404jv/rentx/README.md

 ## ❓ Why?
 This project was created during the Rocketseat Bootcamp.
-Therefore, it’s for my personal portfolio, so, I really appreciate any feedback that you can give me about the project, code, architecture, design pattern, or anything else that you could report because this makes me a better developer.
+Therefore, it’s for my portfolio, so, I really appreciate any feedback that you can give me about the project, code, architecture, design pattern, or anything else that you could report because this makes me a better developer.
 To help me with that, you can email me: [joaovictorramalho7@gmail.com](mailto:joaovictorramalho7@gmail.com), or connect with me on [LinkedIn](https://www.linkedin.com/in/404jv/), or even open an issue [here](https://github.com/404jv/rentx/issues/new).

 ## 👀 Observation
 At the moment that I write this project, my current computer can’t run Docker (it’s not that bad, tho).
-Therefore, I won't be able to use Docker like the project developed in the Bootcamp but I still learning Docker and how it helps us.
+Because of this, I won't be able to use Docker like the project developed in the Bootcamp but I still learning Docker and how it helps us.

 ## 🔧 Requirements
 The functions requirements and nonfunctional requirements are on this [file](func.md)